LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

 message UpdateUserRequest
 {
-    User user            = 1;  // only specifies the resource name and the other fields to set with their new values User field_mask      = 2;  // specifies the fields to return or not to return, depending on field_mask_pstv bool field_mask_pstv = 3;
+    User user            = 1;  // specifies the resource name and a subset of the other fields to set with their new values User field_mask      = 2;  // specifies the fields to return or not to return, depending on field_mask_pstv bool field_mask_pstv = 3;
 }